nijoakim/combo-whist/README.md

 For more detailed information as well as downloads check out the [rules and background story](http://nijoakim.com/combo-whist).

 ## Building
 Combo whist is distributed as a LaTeX source which can generate PDFs containing the rules.
-To generate the ruleset for all languages run
+To generate the ruleset for all languages in both normal and book format as well as the helper cards, run

+	$ make rules

+### Rules
+To generate only the rules, run
-	$ make
+	$ make rules

 ### Book format
-It is also possible to generate PDFs in book format which can be folded into a mini-book when printed.
-Use:
+The book format is a PDF which can be folded into a mini-book when printed.

-	$ make book

-Of course, books can be made only for a specific language too, like so:

-	$ make LANGUAGES=<languages> book
+### Helper cards
+The _optional_ helper cards can facilitate the bidding process, making it quicker by aiding in organizing a player's thoughts.

 ### Languages
 To only make a specific language or a set of languages, run